 - Wash pet bedding.

-Application should be thorough and include all likely areas of flea development.
+The application should be thorough and include all likely areas of flea development.
 Carpets, throw rugs, under and behind beds and furniture, and beneath sofa cushions on which pets sleep should all be treated.
-Pay particular attention to where pets spend much of their time since this is where most of the eggs, larvae and pupae will be concentrated.
+Pay particular attention to where pets spend much of their time.
+Since this is where most of the eggs, larvae, and pupae will be concentrated.
 For example, if the family cat sleeps on a chair or hides under a bed, these areas should be treated as well.
-Hardwood, tile and concrete floors generally do not need to be treated, but should be vacuumed.
+Hardwood, tile, and concrete floors generally do not need to be treated but should be vacuumed.
 People and pets should remain off treated surfaces until the spray has dried.
-This may take a few hours depending on carpet type, ventilation, and method of application (aerosols tending to dry faster than liquids).
+This may take a few hours depending on the carpet type, ventilation, and method of application.

 Flea Eggs On Cats